Chechnya is banning music that's too fast or slow. These songs wouldn't make the cut

 Russian media report that artists have until June 1 to rewrite any music that doesn't conform to the new rule, though it's not clear how it will be enforced.

-Chechnya is a roughly 6,700-square-mile autonomous republic situated in the North Caucasus of Eastern Europe and home to some 1.5 million people, the vast majority of whom are Muslim.
+Chechnya is a roughly 6,700-square-mile autonomous republic situated in the North Caucasus of southern Russia and home to some 1.5 million people, the vast majority of whom are Muslim.
 Its leader, Ramzan Kadyrov, has consistently quashed dissent in the territory since he came to power in 2007 — nominated by Russian President Vladimir Putin, with whom he remains close.

 Over the years, dissidents, human rights activists and journalists — as well as their family members — in Chechnya have faced threats and reported instances of abduction, arbitrary detention and death.
 Chechen authorities also orchestrated what Human Rights Watch describes as "lethal purges of men perceived to be gay or bisexual" in 2017 and 2019.
 (Kadyrov said in 2017, "We don't have any gays ...
 If there are any, take them to Canada.")